Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Joiner/Readme.md

                 self.debug(
                                         [
                                                 ("We are going to check if is
-already flushed in the joined databases..."), ('self.',self,['JoinedCatchDeriveJoinersList'])
+already inserted in the joined databases..."), ('self.',self,['JoinedCatchDeriveJoinersList'])
                                         ]
                                 )